nathancarter/weblurch/doc/plan.md

 The steps below are all work in [the Load/Save Plugin](../app/loadsaveplugin.litcoffee).

-### Load

- * Add a `handleOpen` member to the `LoadSave` class.
-It does this:
-   * If the document is dirty, prompt the user for whether they wish to save, discard, or cancel.
-It then does one of these things:
-     * Save does nothing for now, but we'll implement it below.
-So for now it just pops an alert saying that it can't save yet.
-     * Discard calls `tryToOpen`.
-     * Cancel does nothing.
- * Replace the current handler for the Open action with `handleOpen`.

 ### Files

  * Add a File > Manage files... menu item that just uses the manage files